camouflagedName/dating_app/README.md

 2. Open terminal or cmd line:

-3. In the directory you downloaded to, `cd capstone`
+In directory:

-4. Run `pip install -r requirements.txt` to install all Python/Django packages
+3. Run `pip install -r requirements.txt` to install all Python/Django packages

-5. Run `npm install` to install all npm packages needed for React
+4. Run `npm install` to install all npm packages needed for React

 *If using Windows* run `npm run django-deps` to make sure all Django packages properly installed

-6. `py manage.py migrate` and `py manage.py makemigrations`
+5. `py manage.py migrate` and `py manage.py makemigrations`